 Feds Launch New Construction Fall Prevention Campaign

-Fall accidents are some of the most frequent causes of injuries on construction worksites.
-In 2010, more than 10,000 workers suffered injuries in fall accidents, and 255 people were killed in these accidents.
+Fall accidents are some of the most frequent causes of injuries on construction worksites for example: falls from roofs and work platforms In 2010, more than 10,000 workers suffered injuries in fall accidents, and 255 people were killed in these accidents.
 The Occupational Safety and Health Administration has now launched a new initiative to help prevent fall accidents.

 The announcement was made in April 26 at the Action Summit for Worker Safety and Health.
 The summit was held to commemorate Worker Memorial Day on April 28.
 According to Labor Secretary Hilda Solis, the most memorable way to celebrate the lives of workers killed in workplace accidents is to make sure that other accidents are prevented.
 Fall accidents account for one of three construction worker fatalities in the country.